maoertel/prometheus-push/README.md

 # Prometheus Push

-`prometheus_push` works as an extension to prometheus crates like [prometheus](https://crates.io/crates/prometheus) to be able to push non-blocking (default) or blocking to your Prometheus pushgateway and with a less dependent setup of `reqwest` (no `openssl` for example) or with an implementation of your own http client.
+`prometheus_push` works as an extension to prometheus crates like [prometheus](https://crates.io/crates/prometheus) or [prometheus-client](https://crates.io/crates/prometheus-client) to be able to push non-blocking (default) or blocking to your Prometheus pushgateway with a less dependent setup of `reqwest` (no `openssl` for example) or with an implementation of your own http client.

+If you wanna use it with `reqwest`, `prometheus` or `prometheus-client` crates you literally do not have to implement anything (see examples below).

-By default you have to implement the `Push` trait to use it with your choice of http client or you can use the `with_reqwest` feature.
+In its stripped version you have to implement the `Push` trait to use it with your choice of http client or –as said– you can use the `with_reqwest` feature.
 This feature already implements `Push` in a `PushClient` that leverages `reqwest` under the hood.
-Reqwest is setup without default features
+Reqwest is set up without default features
 (minimal set) in this case so it should not interfere with your own applications reqwest setup (e.g. `rust-tls`).

-Async functionality is considered the standard in this crate but you can enable the `blocking` feature to get the implementation without async.
+Async functionality (feature `non_blocking`) is considered the standard in this crate but you can enable the `blocking` feature to get the implementation without async.
 You can enable the corresponding blocking `reqwest` implementation with the `with_reqwest_blocking` feature in which case you enable the `blocking` feature of the `reqwest` crate.

 In terms of the underlying prometheus functionality you have to implement the `ConvertMetrics` trait or you use the already implemented feature
 `prometheus_crate` that leverages the [prometheus](https://crates.io/crates/prometheus) crate
 or `prometheus_client_crate` that uses the [prometheus-client](https://crates.io/crates/prometheus-client) crate.

+## Examples

+### Scenario when using `reqwest` and `prometheus` crates

-## Example with features `with_reqwest` and `prometheus_crate`
+`with_reqwest` and `prometheus_crate`

 ```rust
 use prometheus::labels;